 The introduction video above provides a brief overview, with the other videos in the series looking at each of the 3 warm-up stages in more depth, discussing what to do if you only have limited space to warm-up in, and also touching upon the warm-down/cool-down.

-One of the oft-mentioned reasons that players give for neglecting their warm-up, is time availability – each of the 3 stages need only last around 5mins however, so you can still complete a perfectly adequate warm-up in just 10-15mins.
+One of the oft-mentioned reasons that players give for neglecting their warm-up is time availability – each of the 3 stages needs only last around 5mins however, so you can still complete a perfectly adequate warm-up in just 10-15mins.
 When you’re heading in for a training session especially, just getting to the squash club that little bit earlier can really help make a difference to the quality of your session, even if you spill over a couple of minutes into your allotted court time – particularly when you consider if you DON’T properly warm-up, the first few minutes of your training session will be spent getting your body properly going in any case.
 Most players can’t go from 0 to 60 immediately, so you may as well actually specifically focus on gearing your body up for a good session even if it eats a little into your designated training time.

 You so often hear players lament that their opponent got out in front early, that they took a while to get going, that it just wasn’t their day today… The concept of a player being a ‘slow-starter’ is a bit of a myth – it usually just means they hadn’t prepared and warmed-up adequately.